projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 In this workshop, you (the student) will assemble the Raspberry Pi single-board computer and install the necessary software for the rest of the semester.

+In your package, you should find:
+- a Raspberry Pi Desktop Kit containing:
+    -

 <div align=center><h2>Setting up your Raspberry Pi</h2></div>

 1. First we are going to add the heat sinks to the Raspberry Pi (going forward it will be referred to as the Pi.)

     a.
 As you can see, your Pi comes with 3 heat sinks designed to keep the CPU, RAM, and the USB Controller cool.
-The below picture labels where each heat sink belongs on the Pi.
+The picture below labels where each heat sink belongs on the Pi.
     > The USB Controller splits the USB ports to share the same bandwidth and power

     <div class=mdImage align=center>